hrugani/myhtml2pdf/README.md

    By default, this program will be listening at IP port 8080 (HTTP Post requests) Whether you want to use another IP port, you can pass the desired port number as the first parameter
    ex: mypdfservices 9134
    This command line will change the default port 8080 to 9134

+   To make tests easy 2 files .html are provided.
+   The files are **Test_HTML2PDF.html** and **Test_MergePDFs.html**
+   Both contain a minimalistic HTML-FORM.
+   When they are opened by any browser running on the same machine where our mypdfservices are running the browser executes a correct HTTP POST request in port 8080 (default port).
+   Whether the default port 8080 was changed using a parameter of mypdfserves program these html files must be modified accordingly.

    ## Deploying in linux server

    the pdftk must be installed in the linux systems, using the package manager For Debien and Ubuntu linux flavors you can run the followinf commands:
-   *sudo apt-get uddate*
+   **sudo apt-get update**
-   *sudo apt-get -y install pdftk*
+   **sudo apt-get -y install pdftk**

    For html2pdf it is better get the binary file that can be found in cmd/webapi folder